SSollestre/CommUserGuide/docs/SEAN_SQL_TASKS.md

 ## Conclusion

-At the end of this section, you will have successfully imported a CSV into a Schema.
-You now know how to transform a spreadsheet into a CSV, and then import that CSV into your Schema.
-The data can either go into an existing table or into a new table that you can create.
+At the end of this section, you will know how to:

+- [X] Populate a spreadsheet with columns and rows,
+- [X] Export a spreadsheet into a CSV,
+- [X] and Import a CSV into a Schema

+Congratulations.
+The next section will go over exporting a schema as a SQL file.